wenjebs/Runoogers/README.md

 ## License

-Runoogers is licensed under the [License Type](LICENSE).
+Goorunners is licensed under the [License Type](LICENSE).

-Thank you for choosing Runoogers!
+Thank you for choosing Goorunners!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/wenjebs/Runoogers/issues) or [contribute to the project](#contributing).
 We look forward to your feedback and collaboration.